Let the worms do the hard work for you. Invest in a worm farm today.

-- place one handful in the hole of each new plant you plant
+- Place one handful in the planting hole you dig for each new plant.

-- place a handful of castings around established plants in Spring and always cover with mulch
+- Place a handful of castings around established plants in spring.
+Always cover with mulch.

-This fabulous tea is nutritious at any time but especially when vegetables are young, plants are flowering and fruit is ripening.
+This fabulous tea-coloured liquid is nutritious for the garden (not humans) at any time but especially when vegetables are young, plants are flowering and fruit is ripening.

-- always use fresh that day it can become anaerobic(you will know it stars to smell)
+- Always use fresh that day as it can become anaerobic.
+(You will know as it starts to smell bad.)

-- water of seedlings after two to three weeks
+- Water on seedlings after two to three weeks.

-To help you started in your organic garden click this link to down load your Low Budget Organic Gardening Ebook
+To help you started in your organic garden download Low Budget Organic Gardening Ebook

 “Let the worms to the hard work for you.
 I have said many times I am a lazy gardener – I get a little help from my friends!”